Office of eDiplomacy

-The Office of eDiplomacy has been an applied technology think tank for the United States Department of State.
-The Office of eDiplomacy has been staffed by Foreign and Civil Service Officers in a wide range of specializations.
-There are two branches: the Diplomatic Innovation Division (DID) and the Knowledge Leadership Division (KLD).
+The Office of eDiplomacy was an applied technology think tank for the United States Department of State.
+The office was staffed by Foreign and Civil Service Officers in a wide range of specializations.
+At the time of its closure in July 2025 there were two branches: the Diplomatic Innovation Division (DID) and the Knowledge Leadership Division (KLD).

 The office was formed in response to recommendations from the 1999 Overseas Presence Advisory Panel that the State Department improve its ability to communicate and share knowledge.

 History

 Following the recommendations of a Blue Ribbon panel created in the aftermath of the 1998 East Africa Embassy bombing, in 2002, Ambassador James Holmes started the eDiplomacy Task Force.
 In 2003, the task force was reorganized into the Office of eDiplomacy.
+The Office was closed July 1, 2025 as part of the State Department reorganization.

-Currently, eDiplomacy falls under the Deputy Chief Information Officer for Business, Management, and Planning.
+At the time of its closure, eDiplomacy fell under the Deputy Chief Information Officer for Business, Management, and Planning.

-Ryan Gliha is the current Director, James Fennell is the Chief of eDiplomacy's Knowledge Leadership Division, and Christian Jones is Chief of the Diplomatic Innovation Division.
+Ryan Gliha was the last Director, James Fennell was the Chief of eDiplomacy's Knowledge Leadership Division, and Christian Jones was Chief of the Diplomatic Innovation Division.

 Other previous eDiplomacy Directors at the U.S. Department of State include: